 - a.
-Demonstrate ability to effectively and compassionately communicate with surgical patients and family. - b.
+Demonstrate ability to effectively communicate with surgical patients. - b.
 Demonstrate ability to identify and communicate with appropriate family members, medical power of attorney, or person of authority to speak on behalf of the patient. - c.
-Understand the documentation expectations of the attending surgeon during your rotation (H&P, surgical progress notes, etc.). - d.
-Demonstrate effective communication techniques with the surgicalhealthcare team and ancillary staff. - e.
-Consolidate and organize pertinent information for presentation to the attending physician.
+Understand the documentation expectations of the attending surgeon during your rotation (H&P, surgical progress notes, etc). - d.
+Demonstrate effective communication techniques with the surgical healthcare team and ancillary staff. - e.
+Consolidate and organize pertinent information for presentation to the attending physician. - f.
+Demonstrate appropriate surgical consultation skills. - g.
+Demonstrate the ability to communicate effectively and compassionately with patients and family.

 - a.
 Demonstrate a team approach for treating surgical patients. - b.
 All students should arrive daily in appropriate attire.
 This would include; business casual dress, white coat and identifying name badge.
 Wearing scrubs in and out of the hospital is against many hospital by-laws for the department of surgery due to risk of contamination. - c.
 Students should arrive 15-30 min prior to the start of any day.
+This includes

-This includes both office and surgery. - d.
+- both office and surgery. - d.
 Communication: Students should contact the office, accept direction and critical teaching from the surgical team, nurses and staff with a positive attitude. - e.
 Display respect for peers within the operating room and hospital. - f.
 Demonstrate respect for patient's personal privacy and values. - g.
 Show sensitivity to a diverse patient population. - h.
 Understand the appropriate use of operating room attire realizing this may be facility specific. - i.
 Demonstrate empathy and compassion for patients and their families. - j.
 Maintain honesty and integrity in all your communications. - k.
-Understand, and abide by all HIPAA rules. - I. Be aware of patient's rights and responsibilities and the need for shared decision making.
+Understand, appreciate and abide by all HIPAA rules. - I. Be aware of patient's rights and responsibilities and the need for shared decision making.

 - a.
 Apply fundamental epidemiologic concepts to practice improvement. - b.
 Include topics related to Medical informatics/EBM/Research. - c.
 Demonstrate ability to identify personal knowledge deficits. - d.
-Demonstrate ability to locate educational resources and strengthen personal medical knowledge. $${\rm 188}$$
+Demonstrate ability to locate educational resources and strengthen personal medical knowledge. - e.

-- e.
 Display commitment to continuous quality improvement. - f.
 Demonstrate ability to teach both peers and lay audiences.

 - a.
 Recognize how patient care and professional practice affect other health care professionals, health care organizations, and the larger society. - b.
 Recognize how delivery systems differ with controlling health care costs and allocating resources. - c.
 Use patient-centered, equitable systems of care that recognize the need to reduce medical errors and improve patient safety. - d.
 Be aware of medication and treatment costs (direct patient costs) and the impact of these factors on the physician's treatment plan. - e.
 Demonstrate understanding of HIPAA regulations and its impact on the communication of patient care information for surgical patients. - f.
 Understand the importance of "Time Out" procedures to reduce medical errors and improve patient and staff safety. - g.
-Develop and deliver case presentations and demonstrate these skills by utilizing the Electronic Medical Record (EMR) and on-line resources.
+Recognize the need to improve your knowledge base, develop and deliver case presentations and demonstrate these skills by utilizing the local Electronic Medical Record (EMR), on-line resources, and local patient instruction protocols to provide patient instructions.

 - a.
-Utilize osteopathic diagnostic skills that must be adapted to thephysical limitations common to pre- and post-operative care environments. - b.
+Utilize osteopathic diagnostic skills that must be adapted to the physical limitations common to pre- and post-operative care environments. - b.
 Recognize and diagnose somatic dysfunction in the context of common surgical presentations including respiratory dysfunction, visceral dysfunction, and common viscerosomatic pain reflexes. - c.
-Recognize and apply osteopathic treatment modalities appropriate to the preand post-surgical environment for somatic dysfunction, including the need for early ambulation and fluid mobilization techniques. - d.
+Recognize and apply osteopathic treatment modalities appropriate to the preand post-surgical environment for somatic dysfunction, including the need for

+- early ambulation and fluid mobilization techniques. - d.
 Consider the application of OMT only if safe in the context of the patient's current medical condition and environment. - e.
 Develop an appreciation for the need to treat the entire patient including emotional, spiritual, physical, and family needs.